The Troll Variations

 Play:

-Say: Yet another unsubstantiated claim.
+Say: Yet another error in attribution.

 Play: